-While I was in the last year of my general surgical residency at Tripler Army Medical Center in Honolulu, I met Julie, who was then a traveling nurse who grew up on a farm in Iowa.
+While I was in the last year of my general surgical residency at Tripler Army Medical Center in Honolulu, I met Julie, who was then a traveling civilian nurse, and who had been raised on a farm in northern Iowa.
 A boy from Kansas had to go all the way to Hawaii to meet a girl from Iowa!
-We were wed less than six months after our first date, and have been married for over 25 years.
+We were married less than six months after our first date, and now have been married for over 25 years.
 Who says “love at first sight” can’t last?

-Since Hawaii, Julie and I have lived in Georgia (last Army post), Oklahoma (thoracic surgery), Indiana, and Colorado, before returning to the midwest and settling in Iowa in 2004.
+Julie has truly been my anchor since.
+She gradually tamed the “rebel without a clue” (as one of my friends once called me).
+Since Hawaii, Julie and I have lived in Georgia (last Army post), Oklahoma (thoracic surgery residency), Indiana, and Colorado, before returning to the midwest and settling in Iowa in 2004.
 Along the way, we’ve been blessed with three sons, all born in different states.
 Cole was born in Georgia in 1997, Jake bas born in Oklahoma in 1999, and Caleb was born in Indiana in 2001.
 In 2018, were further blessed with the arrival of our first grandson, Jake’s son, Liam, born right here in Iowa!

+So, I dragged my family into the political world.
 I ran as a Libertarian candidate for the Iowa Senate in 2010, never expecting to win, and I didn’t.
-I then ran as a Republican candidate for the U.S. House of Representatives in 2016 and 2018. losing by a respectable margin in 2016, but getting killed in 2018.
-So, yeah, I’ve got all those loses going form me!
-Despite the electoral losses, however, I still feel like I made a difference, however slight.
-I think I established myself as someone who is an independent thinker, who is not beholden to partisan rhetoric, and who truly cares about the future of this great country.
+I then ran as a Republican candidate for the U.S. House of Representatives in 2016 and 2018.
+I lost by a respectable margin in 2016, but got killed in 2018, when the “Blue wave” struck Iowa, even knocking over two of our three elected Republican Representatives at the time.
+So, yeah, I’ve got all those losses going for me!
+Despite the electoral outcomes, however, I still feel like I made a difference, however slight.
+I think I established myself as someone who is an independent thinker, who is not beholden to partisan politics, and who truly cares about the future of this great country.

 On this site, I want to continue to push boundaries, to hopefully inspire others to think differently about political issues, and to seek realistic solutions for problems we do need to address.
 I believe that one of our most pressing problems is our intense political polarization; in which we do not merely disagree with one another, but actually think the “other side” is evil or stupid.
 The reality is that the “other side” is not going away, and we need to work together to find common ground and pursue common sense solutions for our political problems.